Unlikely intersections in the Torelli locus and the G-functions method: Some algebraic preliminaries

 \subsubsection{Duality of the splittings}

-We start by highlighting how the two splittings interact with one another via the comparison isomorphism The following lemma is already noted as a property of the splittings by Andr\'e, we include a short proof for the sake of completeness.
+We start by highlighting how the two splittings interact with one another via the comparison isomorphism The following lemma is already noted as a property of the splittings by Andr\'e, who studied this in the case of abelian varieties.
+We include a short proof for the sake of completeness.

-\begin{lemma} For all $\sigma\neq \tau$ if $\omega\in W^{\tau}_{DR}$ and $\gamma\in W_{\sigma}$ then \end{lemma} \begin{proof}Let us fix $\sigma\neq \tau$ as above and let $\omega \in \hat{W}^{\tau}_{DR}$ and $\gamma\in \hat{W}_\sigma$.
+\begin{lemma} For all $\sigma\neq \tau$ if $\omega\in \hat{W}^{\tau}_{DR}$ and $\gamma\in \hat{W}_{\sigma}$ then \end{lemma} \begin{proof}Let us fix $\sigma\neq \tau$ as above and let $\omega \in \hat{W}^{\tau}_{DR}$ and $\gamma\in \hat{W}_\sigma$.